Button Menu

 Determining Withdrawal Date

-Withdrawal notifications are initiated by the Office of the Registrar or Student Academic Life.
+Withdrawal notifications are initiated by the Office of the Registrar or Student Affairs.
 The withdrawal form includes: reason for withdrawal, last day of attendance, last day on campus.
 Medical withdrawals are reviewed by a committee before sending decision notifications to the Office of the Registrar.
 A staff member in the Office of the Registrar processes the withdraw and codes the students as withdrawn and notifies the appropriate individuals and offices, including the Financial Aid Office.
 Unofficial withdrawals are brought to the attention of the Office of Registrar by faculty – who have the authority to request administrative withdrawal for non-attendance.

 Tuition REFUND